5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 * f1.getFlightNumber() - f2.getFlightNumber() - this is the code to compare the two flights

 :fire:  As a team, implement a lambda expression to sort by airline code, and then see how the print out changes.

 ## Keeping Items Sorted

 In Java, there are two classes that keep items sorted, `TreeSet` and `TreeMap`.
 Often, it is beneficial to keep items sorted as they are added, and these classes do that.
 As per the name, Set keeps a unique set of items sorted, and Map keeps a unique set of keys sorted for then accessing the values.

 👉🏽  Discussion  - Thinking back to the last module, was there any discernable order of HashSet and HashMap(keys) when you printed out the contents?
 This is because it is often a lot quicker to just store and retrieve items if order isn't important.

+Traditionally hashmaps do not keep keys in sorted order since they have O(1) access, but I can see how TreeSet and TreeMap would be useful for maintaining sorted data on the fly

 ### TreeSet

 The `TreeSet` class is a set that is sorted.
 It uses the `compareTo()` method to sort the items.
 If you add an item to a `TreeSet`, it will be sorted as it is added.

 :fire: You also will want to implement .equals and .hashCode methods in the Flight class.
 This is because the TreeSet uses these methods to determine if an object is already in the set.
 There are some general rules to follow:

 * If two objects are equal, they should have the same hash code, but not all objects need to have unique hash codes.
 * If two objects are equal, they should also return 0 from the compareTo() method.

 It is up to the programmer to ensure these rules are followed, and unfortunately, not following these rules can lead to some unusual errors.

 **Assumption**: When implementing the `equals()` method, you can assume that flightID (combination of airline code and flight number) is unique, and you are free to use the .equals and .hashCode methods of the String class. - Don't recreate the wheel!

 Now that we have the Flight class ready, let's see how to use a TreeSet: